|Entry Requirements:||School report and 3 GCSEs at 4+ or grade C or equivalent|

 |Ideal For:||Students who want a modular alternative to A-levels|

 “The BTEC programme is a good alternative to A-level and is ideal for students who prefer to complete modular assignments.
-Each assignment will be graded and this mark will count towards their final points.
+Each assignment is graded and this mark counts towards the final result of Pass, Merit, Distinction or Distinction Star.
 At the end of year one a guaranteed number of UCAS points will have been accrued.
-It also means students can review their progress at each stage of the 1 or 2-year course; it is not reliant on an end of course exam.
+The modular approach means students can review their progress at each stage of the 1 or 2-year course.
+They do not rely solely on an end of course exam but build up their credits.
 The programme can also work alongside A-level for any students who wish to combine the two.”
 BTEC Course Director

-BTEC also enhances a student’s confidence and employability, as students learn to adapt to project work in groups, become familiar with presenting their findings back to the tutor and lots of individual research via self-study.
-Indeed, universities report that BTEC students are stronger in team work, project work, practical skills, independent learning and presentations.
-It is another strong stepping stone to University and we would highly recommend in full or part to any student who prefers assignments to exams.
-Students will take three externally assessed exmas, alongside the assignments, across the two years, so they will gain exam skills; but unlike A-level their overall grade will not just depend on exams at the end of the course.
+BTEC enhances a student’s confidence and employability, as they learn to adapt to project work in groups, become familiar with presenting their findings back to the tutor alongside individual research via self-study.
+Indeed, universities report that BTEC students are particularly strong in team work, project work, practical skills, independent learning and presentations.
+Students take four externally assessed exams, alongside the assignments, across the two years, so they will gain exam skills; but unlike A-level their overall grade will not depend on exams alone.

 |2-year BTEC||Core Modules||Further Modules|

 |Developing a Marketing Campaign||Team Building in Business|